pszponder/dotfiles_old_v2/README.md

 # See what changes chezmoi would make (without applying changes)
 chezmoi diff

-# Apply changes to dotfiles tracked by chezmoi
+# Apply changes to dotfiles tracked by chezmoi to your computer
-chezmoi apply -v # Actually apply changes (note the lack of -n option)
+chezmoi apply -vn # (alternative to chezmoi diff) chezmoi apply -v  # Actually apply changes

-# Merge changes from your home directory into chezmoi
+# Merge changes from your home directory into chezmoi repository
 chezmoi merge $FILE # Replace $FILE with dotfile abs path you with to merge into chezmoi

+# Push changes into remote repo
+chezmoi cd # cd into local chezmoi repo git add . git commit -m "your commit message" git push

-# Exit the shell in the chezmoi source directory to return to where you were
+# Exit the shell in the chezmoi source directory to return to where you were (if you use "chezmoi cd")
 exit
 ```